 How Antivenom is Made

 To make antivenom for humans, scientists use a vertebrate animal, perhaps a horse for example, and give them small doses of the venom of a specific venomous animal.
 The host animal then begins to produce antibodies to fight and destroy the venom within its own body.
 Scientists then harvest the blood without killing or hurting the animal to create a purified serum that can be used in humans to destroy same specific kind of venom.

 How To Get Antivenom

 Major hospitals will probably already have the antivenom for medically significant venomous species native to its own country.
-However, for the private collector, We encourage you to be certain that your closest hospital has the exact antivenom you need for the animals you keep.

 I have not personally purchased antivenom, but I can tell you what I know: The following link will explain what you need to do about getting foreign antivenom, and only for the United States (I am not familiar with the process in other countries): Information on the Use of Antivenoms from the U.S. Food and Drug Administration.